 An increase in salt concentration can negatively impact the gills of fish, which are essential for respiration.
 High salt levels can cause the gill membranes to become thickened and damaged, making it harder for fish to extract oxygen from the water.
 This can lead to respiratory distress and ultimately suffocation if not addressed promptly.

-See also Why is my new fish tank water cloudy
+See also Why do fish jump out of the tank

 Excessive salt can also place additional strain on the kidneys of fish.
 The kidneys play a vital role in filtering waste products and maintaining water balance.
 When there is too much salt in the aquarium, the kidneys have to work harder to eliminate the excess.
 Overworking the kidneys can lead to kidney failure and put the overall health of the fish at risk.